The motivic Igusa zeta function of a space monomial curve with a plane semigroup: Jet schemes of space monomial curves whose semigroup is plane

-\begin{theo} For $g \geq 3$ and $m\geq 1,$ the family $\eta\circ\phi_m:(\chi_m,0)\rightarrow (\mathbb{C},0)$ is not flat.
-For $g=2$ and $m$ big enough, the family $\eta\circ\phi_m:(\chi_m,0) \rightarrow (\mathbb{C},0)$ is not flat. \end{theo}
+\begin{theo} For $g \geq 3$ and $m\geq 1,$ the family $\eta_m:((\chi,0)/S)_m \rightarrow S$ is not flat.
+For $g=2$ and $m$ big enough, the family $\eta_m:((\chi,0)/S)_m \rightarrow S$ is not flat. \end{theo}

-\begin{proof} For $g \geq 2$ and $m$ satisfying the conditions in the statement, we will prove that the dimension of the special fiber of $\eta\circ\phi_m:(\chi_m,0) \rightarrow (\mathbb{C},0)$ is strictly larger than the dimension of its generic fiber, or equivalently, that the codimension of the generic fiber is strictly larger than the codimension of the special fiber, both considered in $\mathbb{C}^{(g+1)(m+1)}.$ The codimension of the special fiber in $\mathbb{C}^{(g+1)(m+1)}$ is equal to the codimension of $B_m$, which we have found in Corollary~\ref{CorDimBm}.
+\begin{proof} For $g \geq 2$ and $m$ satisfying the conditions in the statement, we will prove that the dimension of the special fiber of $\eta_m:((\chi,0)/S)_m \rightarrow S$ is strictly larger than the dimension of its generic fiber by showing that the codimension of its generic fiber is strictly larger than the codimension of its special fiber, both considered in $\mathbb{C}^{(g+1)(m+1)}.$ The codimension of the special fiber in $\mathbb{C}^{(g+1)(m+1)}$ is equal to the codimension of $B_m$, which we have found in Corollary~\ref{CorDimBm}.
 The codimension of the generic fiber in $\mathbb{C}^{2(m+1)}$ is given in Corollary 4.10 from~\cite{M1}; it is equal to depending on some conditions on $m$.
 Since the jet schemes are independent of the embedding, we can compute the codimension of the generic fiber in $\mathbb{C}^{(g+1)(m+1)}$ by using the fact that the dimension is the same in both embedding spaces.
 More precisely, we have We distinguish three cases. \\

 \textbf{The case $g\geq 4$.} It is enough to prove for every $m \geq 1$ that which is equivalent to